May 30, 2017

 • What influence does it have on the desire for further education?

-• What can I learn about the progress of learning?
+• What can I learn about the learning progress?

-• Why does blended learning raise awareness for greater training transfer?
+• Why does blended learning raise awareness for more training transfer?

 • How do I deal with different learning speeds?

-All presented in a short, understandable form.
-For example, like this:
+Everything presented in a brief, understandable form.
+For example like this:

 verkaufsargument-blended-learning-erhoeht-die-umsetzung-des-gelernten.jpg

-Take the arguments as a cheat sheet with you.
+Take the arguments with you as a cheat sheet.
 Show them to your colleague.
-Sharing is expressly encouraged!
+Sharing is explicitly encouraged!

 How would you proceed in sales and during order clarification?
-If you want to know how other trainers operate, take a look at the posts under the keyword "Selling".
+If you want to know how other trainers proceed, then check out the contributions under the keyword "Selling".
 Write to us about the experiences you have gathered.

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.